-The study found that barefooted subjects demonstrated avoidance behavior in response to applied loads on different surface types, however most subjects were unaware that they were avoiding the surface!
+The study found that barefooted subjects demonstrated avoidance behavior in response to applied loads on different surface types, however most subjects were unaware that they were avoiding the surface, indicating that avoidance behavior must be hard-wired into our reflexive system.

 More Benefits of Barefoot Running Revealed